simgrid/simgrid/docs/source/Configuring_SimGrid.rst

 If you want to specify liveness properties, you have to pass them on the command line, specifying the name of the file containing the property, as formatted by the ltl2ba program.
+Note that ltl2ba is not part of SimGrid and must be installed separatly.

 .. code-block:: shell